 Ok, so you’ve just recently put in your debut performance and it was over pretty quickly.
 This is quite normal though – it takes some time to get used to the pleasure and physical stimulation of sex.
 Not many guys last that long in the early days.

 If you ejaculate within seconds every single time then you can probably assume there’s a problem.
 But if you last a few minutes, sometimes more and sometimes less, then it will probably get better naturally in time.

 Don’t panic, keep practicing, and over the next few weeks things will probably improve.
 Some simple tips that might help are:

 - Wear a condom.

 - Avoid the missionary position and doggy style.

 - Go for a second or third round.

 - Empty the tank on your own an hour or two before you’re with your partner.

 If you do only last seconds, or don’t even make it to penetration, skip to the last section in this article.
-Otherwise, just remember than you’re in the same boat as many other normal over-excited and under-practiced guys.
+Otherwise, just remember than you’re in the same boat as many normal, overexcited men.
 So don’t waste your time for now on kegels or desensitizing products.

 Go back to enjoying yourself, try to relax and come back here if things don’t improve in a few weeks.